vitalyzed/CRM-Systems-Cloud-Integration/README.md

-# PIANO-# Piano.io Data Integration with Google Cloud Platform
+# CRM Cloud Integration Project-# Piano.io Data Integration with Google Cloud Platform

 Welcome to the documentation for the Piano.io Data Integration project.
 This project focuses on seamlessly connecting Piano's highly customizable API data with the Google Cloud Platform (GCP).
 By following this guide, you'll learn how to utilize Piano API documentation, with GCP Service Account credentials, using Python programming, and data warehousing techniques to efficiently manage and analyze your Piano.io data.